 Even taking into account all the above, it can be hard to predetermine how well any given laptop will work.
 I’m trying to collect here a few recommended models.

 The 2015 X1 Carbon Thinkpad works really well.
 Note that the 2016 model is getting a Skylake refresh.
+(And now Kaby Lake for 2017.)
 The T and X series are solid, as well.
 No news here for OpenBSD users.
-Some models of Thinkpad won’t wake from suspend unless the TPM is disabled in the BIOS.
+Some models of Thinkpad won’t wake from suspend unless the TPM is disabled in the BIOS. reyk’s note on the 2016 X1.

 The ASUS UX305-FA is a lightweight, fanless system.
 Its performance is thermally limited so it’s not workstation replacement, but works well in the “light productivity” category.
-The 1080p models work, the 3200x1800 models do not yet.
+The 1080p models work, the 3200x1800 models do not yet (possibly dated info?).
 Note that the now shipping CA model is a Skylake refresh.

 Apple Macbooks generally work, but they all include dysfunctional Broadcom wireless.